billgraziano/xelogstash/README.md

 * `fqdn` is the name to connect to for the server.
 It can be a host name, a hostname,port, a host\instance name, a static DNS, or an IP.
 This value is just dropped into the connection string.
 * `user` and `password`.
 If you leave this blank or don't specify them it will connect using a trusted connection.
+* `driver` and `odbc_driver` allow different database drivers.
+Normally these values are not needed.
+  * `driver` is can be either "mssql" (default) or "odbc".  "mssql" is a native GO driver that handles everything except trusted connections on Linux.
+  * `odbc_driver` sets the ODBC driver if using ODBC.
+The default is "ODBC Driver 13 for SQL Server".
+This value must match exactly (case-sensitive) to a driver on the system if using ODBC.
 * `sessions` is a list of sessions to process.
 * `ignore_sessions` says to not process any sessions for this source.
 This is mainly useful if you have a list of default sessions but some old SQL Server 2008 boxes that you want to ignore the sessions completely so you can just get the failed agent jobs.
 * `rows` is how many events to try and process per session.
 It will read this many events and then continue reading until the offset changes.
 Omitting this value or setting it to zero will process all rows since it last ran.